 Clinical trials involve the administration of the biological product candidate to human research subjects under the supervision of qualified investigators, generally licensed physicians not employed by or under the trial sponsor's control.
 Clinical trials are conducted under protocols detailing, among other things, the objectives of the clinical trial, dosing procedures, subject selection, inclusion and exclusion criteria, and the parameters to be used to monitor subject safety, including stopping rules that assure a clinical trial will be stopped if certain adverse events should occur.
 Each protocol and any amendments to the protocol must be submitted to the FDA as part of the IND.
 An IND automatically becomes effective 30 days after receipt by the FDA, unless the FDA raises concerns or questions regarding the proposed clinical trials and places the trial on a clinical hold within that 30-day time period.
-In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trial can begin.
-The FDA may also impose clinical holds on a biological product candidate at any time before or during a clinical trial due to safety concerns or non-compliance.
+In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trial due to safety concerns or non-compliance.
 If the FDA imposes a clinical hold, the trial may not recommence without FDA authorization and then only under terms authorized by the FDA.
 Accordingly, we cannot be sure that submission of an IND will result in the FDA allowing clinical trials to begin or that, once begun, issues will not arise that suspend or terminate such trials.